 In 2019, we introduced a new recommendation to our countries that suppliers who participate in initiatives with spend of over 100,000 Euros on an annual basis are registered and assessed by Ecovadis or a similar assessment body.
 In 2020 we re-trained our countries' Procurement Teams on these requirements and re-iterated the importance of proper sustainability risk assessment.
-In all strategic tenders, sustainability is a separate criterium implemented as part of the selection process.

-In 2021 we extended our refresher trainings for the internal CCH Procurement community to include a series of new trainings to support our suppliers join EcoVadis and efficiently deal with closing their open action plans that subsequently supports improving their scores.
+In all strategic tenders, sustainability is a separate criterion implemented as part of the selection process.
+In 2021, we extended our refresher trainings for the internal CCH Procurement community to include a series of new trainings to support our suppliers joining EcoVadis, efficiently deal with closing their open action plans that subsequently support improving their scores.
+This training was repeated in 2022.
+We also had targeted sessions with Egypt Team, which is the new member of the CCH family and are working actively to bring it up to speed with all our sustainability targets and best practices.
+Moreover, in 2022, we have introduced a new generic risk assessment methodology with EcoVadis, namely EcoVadis IQ, that is supporting our teams to perform faster scanning of suppliers' ESG risks leveraging Al technology and supporting the prioritisation of further assessment requirements according to Risk Levels identified.

-We also recognise supplier certifications as per international standards including ISO 9001, 14001, 50001, FSSC 2200 and OHSAS 18001.
-For agricultural commodities, we are aligning with the wider industry to recognise; for example, Rain Forest Alliance, Fair Trade, Bonsucro and the Sustainable Agriculture Initiative Platform (SAI) Farm Sustainability Assessment (FSA), GLOBAL G.A.P, and the GLOBAL G.A.P Risk Assessment on Social Practice (GRASP), to name a few.
+We also recognise supplier certifications as per international standards including ISO 9001, 14001, 50001, FSSC 22000 and OHSAS 18001/ISO 45001.
+For agricultural commodities, we are aligning with the wider industry to recognise the Rain Forest Alliance, Fair Trade, Bonsucro and the Sustainable Agriculture Initiative Platform (SAI- FSA), Global GAP+GRASP, etc. Through our Workplace accountability audits within 3-years audit cycle, all of the long-term contractors and contracted services on-site are assessed in human rights.

-By end December 2021, we had 1,184 suppliers assessed with EcoVadis, representing an increase of over 40% versus 2020, with this number continuing to increase in 2022.
-The average overall score for our suppliers in 2021 was 47.3, which is above the average score 43.9 of the EcoVadis universe.
-In the area of Labour and Human Rights, our suppliers in scope reached 50.2 compared with an average of 46.7 for the EcoVadis' panel.

-Suppliers with low ratings on particular sustainability issues, including human rights, are subject to focused engagement to help them improve.
+By December 31st, 2022, we have overall 1,417 suppliers assessed with EcoVadis.
+The average overall score for our suppliers is 48.4 (+ 1.1 ppt vs 2021) and it is above the average score of 44.9 of EcoVadis universe.
+In the area of Labour & Human Rights, our suppliers in scope reached 51 (+0.8 ppt vs 2021) vs. average of 47.7 for EcoVadis' panel.
+Through EcoVadis we have detected 57 suppliers with low ratings on sustainability issues that scored <24 in the assessment for Social risks (supplier locations in Nigeria, Russia, Ukraine, Belarus, Kosovo).
+These suppliers are subject to focused engagement to help them improve.
 Results of supplier evaluations enable us to have a clearer mapping of human rights risks by category and country and contribute to the ongoing development of our supplier CSR strategy.

+In Total in 2022, we assessed 1.476 Suppliers through EcoVadis and SGP 3rd party physical audits is (+206 suppliers compared to 2021).

-You may refer on our corporate webpage: for details on the CCH Sustainability Monitoring Program.
+You may refer to our corporate webpage, under the key information and contact information section for details on the CCH Sustainability Monitoring Program.